esheldon/fitsio/README.md

 - Full test sweet writing and reading of all types both in read rec mode and read single column mode.
 Also with subsets of rows.
-- Figure out how to make cfitsio flush write buffers.
-Only needed because my optimal read hack bypasses the buffers.
 - append rows to tables
 - read row *ranges* more optimally
 - More error checking in c code for python lists and dicts.